YottaDB/YDBDoc/MessageRecovery/errors.rst

 RELINKCTLERR, Error with relink control structure for $ZROUTINES directory dddd

-Run Time Error: Indicates a problem accessing a relink control file in the temporary directory typically specified by the gtm_linktmpdir environment variable.
+Run Time Error: Indicates a problem accessing a relink control file in the temporary directory typically specified by the ydb_linktmpdir environment variable.

 Action: Use the accompanying message(s) for a detailed error status to diagnose and address the access issue.